thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 This artifact deploys CrowdResponse for yara scanning.
 The configuration file must either be uploaded or entered in the appropriate field.

 ### Custom.Windows.Scan.LokiEnriched
 Upgraded VQL artifact of Loki Scanner.
-You have to include the signature-base folder inside the loki.zip\loki folder and rename the executable to "loki.exe"

 ### Custom.Generic.Scanner.ThorZIP.yaml
 Customised version of the original VQL artifact of THOR scanner that also parses the .json that is produced.